AOEpeople/TYPO3-Imgix/README.md

 ##### basic.enableObservation
 If your JS adds images dynamically/asynchroniously, this setting will observe these changes to the DOM and will add the responsive image feature to new HTML image tags.
-Be careful by enableing this option.
+Be careful by enabling this option.
 This feature is realized by [Mutation Observers][7] which is not supported by all browsers at the moment.

 #### imgix
 The imigx configurations are [imgix.js][5] related settings.